 An Interactive Autism Screening Tool for Early Childhood Providers

-Currently the average age of diagnosis of Autism Spectrum Disorder in the US is close to 4 years of age (signs can be seen as early as 12 months of age).
+Currently the average age of diagnosis of Autism Spectrum Disorder in the US is close to 4 years of age, although signs can be seen as early as 12 months of age.

-It is important to think of a new system and new way to identify early ASD: To identify early to treat early and to change the course of the disorder and significantly reduce its impact.
+It is important to think of a new system and new ways to identify ASD early.
+Early Identification leads to early intensive intervention which can change the course of the disorder and significantly reduce its impact.

-This is an urgent public health need and not only in the US but globally.
+This is an urgent public health need not only in the US, but globally.
 Roula Choueiri, MD, is the co-developer of the Rapid Interactive Screening Test for Autism in Toddlers (RITA-T).
-The RITA-T will allow the screening and identification of toddlers as early as 18 months of age.
+The RITA-T allows the screening and identification of toddlers as early as 18 months of age.
+Its integration in practice improves early identification and early access.
+It has been integrated within primary care centers, early intervention programs and tertiary care centers, to improve access and early identification.

 What is the RITA-T Screening Test